Ashton to Tetonia Trail

 The Ashton to Tetonia Trail is a 29.6 mi rail-trail conversion built on the former Teton Valley Branch of the Union Pacific Railroad from Ashton to Tetonia, Idaho.
 The trail is used for hiking, biking, horseback riding, cross-country skiing, snowshoeing, and snowmobiling.
 Access points are found at Ashton, Marysville, Bitch Creek, Felt, and Tetonia.
 It is managed through Harriman State Park under administration by the Idaho Department of Parks and Recreation.

+The trail crosses Conant Creek at the Conant Creek Pegram Truss Railroad Bridge, a former railroad bridge built in 1911, which is listed on the National Register of Historic Places.